mockerjoe/Kilometer-Tempoerales/README.md

 - the "save" button adds your current pace with todays date, distance, time in .json file

-Maybe I'll change or add features in future
+| Maybe I'll change and/or add features in future